 Over the course of roughly 30 hours, 32 wrestling teams from all over Michigan will be whittled to four champions.
 Wrestling is the only head-to-head MHSAA sport featuring a format with Quarterfinals, Semifinals and Finals all contended on back-to-back days at one location.

 The tournament is split into four divisions based on school enrollment (the largest schools compete in Division 1, the next-largest in Division 2, etc.).
-The arena floor is set up with four wrestling mats in a line, adjacent to each other with matches running simultaneously on those four mats.
-With the quarterfinals taking place on Friday and Semifinals Saturday morning setting up the grand finale – all four championship matches get underway together at 3 that afternoon.
+The arena floor is set up with four wrestling mats in a line, adjacent to each other.
+At noon Feb.
+28, eight Division 4 teams will wrestle Quarterfinal matches simultaneously on those four mats, followed by Division 1 teams at 2:15 p.m., Division 3 at 4:30 and Division 2 at 6:45.
+The next morning, on Feb.
+29, four Semifinals will be wrestled simultaneously at 9:30 and then noon, setting up the grand finale – all four championship matches getting underway together at 3:45 that afternoon.

 It’s truly a spectacle, complete with on-mat awards presentations for all four champions and runners-up as the weekend comes to a close – with cheering sections for all eight teams giving each a final salute.